 It all started on April 11, 2008.
-I drove up to Timberline Lodge on Mt.
-Hood for the first time to grab dinner and watch the sunset with my fiancé.
-After enjoying the meal, I took off solo above the lodge with my camera to take a few shots of Hood as the sun went down.
+I drove up to Timberline Lodge on Mount Hood for the first time to grab dinner and watch the sunset with my fiancé.
+After enjoying the meal, I took off solo above the lodge with my camera.

-Nothing could have prepared me for what happened next.
-27 at the time, I had never felt much inclination to hike, and absolutely no urge to climb.
+Nothing could have prepared me for that evening.
+27 at the time, I previously never felt a desire climb mountains.

-And then something inexplicable occurred.
-For lack of a better word, the mountain "spoke" to me.
+And then something happened I can't fully explain: the mountain "spoke" to me.
 As alpenglow radiated off the upper slopes, I was overwhelmed by a feeling that I needed to climb it.

-The following Monday I went to work, told my friends what happened, and soon made a reservation with Timberline Mountain Guides for a small group of us to scale Hood's south side that June.
-After a few months of training and an incredible climb, some of us were hooked and wanted to do more.
+The following Monday I went to work, told my friends what happened, and soon made a reservation for four with Timberline Mountain Guides to climb Hood's south side that June.
+Our group trained for two months and had an incredible climb.

-The next summer, we decided to climb five mountains - Hood, St. Helens, Adams, South Sister, and Rainier - and the "Pentaquest" was born.
-In the years since, the tradition of reaching five summits annually has continued and many others have joined the group.
-Some are only able to go on one training hike, while others climb several of the higher peaks...but all are part of the Pentaquest.
+The next summer, we decided to kick things up a notch and climb five mountains - Hood, St. Helens, Adams, South Sister, and Rainier - and the "Pentaquest" was born.
+In the years since, the five summit-tradition has continued and many others have joined the group.
+Some are only able to go on one training hike, while others climb several higher peaks...but all are Pentaquesters.

 - Dan Douthit